mufpga/microfpga.github.io/principle_trigger.md

 | exposure  | exposure signal | 0-65535 | Length of the *exposure signal* up to 6553.5 ms (in steps of 0.1 ms) |
 |   delay   | exposure signal | 0-65535 | Delay between *fire* and *exposure signals*, rangin from 0 to 655.35 ms (in steps of 0.01 ms) |

-Note the followoing edge cases:
+Note the following edge cases:

 - If pulse > period: then the *fire signal* is high all the time, the *exposure signal* is unchanged.
 - if exposure+delay > period: then the effective exposure time is shortened so that it does not last beyond the duration of the period.